akshita-2002/SQL/sqlNotes.md

 - apply the aggregate functions to individual groups of data within that group.
 This would then create as many results as there are unique groups defined as by the GROUP BY clause.

+- we have to use columns that we give  in select statement either in group by or in aggregate functions

 ```sql
 SELECT AGG_FUNC(column_or_expression) AS aggregate_description, …
 FROM mytable